-15.2.1.3 Steel chocks with adjustable height
+15.2.1.2 Steel chocks with adjustable height

-As an alternative to resin chocks or conventional steel chocks it is also permitted to install the engine on adjustable steel chocks.
-The chock height is adjustable between 45 mm and 65 mm for the approved type of chock.
+As an alternative to resin chocks, it is also permitted to install the engine on adjustable steel chocks.
+The chock height is adjustable between 55 mm and 67 mm for the approved type of chock.
 There must be a chock of adequate size at the position of each holding down bolt.